lewis-hue/Google_Ads_Analytics/README.md

 # PRODUCT ANALYTICS
-## Google Ads Analytics in Amplitude
+## Google Ads Campaign Optimization Using Amplitude Analytics

 This project uses **Amplitude**, a leading **product analytics** tool, to optimize **Google Ads** campaigns by analyzing **user behavior** and **marketing analytics**.
 By tracking engagement data across platforms like **Google**, **YouTube**, and **Google Display Network**, we identify opportunities to improve conversions and cost efficiency.
 With **Amplitude**, we focus on actionable data, optimizing the customer journey, and aligning marketing efforts with measurable business impact to drive **customer lifetime value**.